 In contrast, active real estate investors are much more involved with their investments, with tasks ranging from sourcing deals to making repairs and managing tenants.
 While there is undoubtedly more work and risk involved with this approach, savvy investors can achieve stellar returns by locating deals that aren’t available through passive investing channels.

-Although there are more risks involved with active real estate investing, such as paying too much for a problem house or dealing with difficult tenants, we’ve laid out some keys for success in the rest of this article.
+Although more risks are involved with active real estate investing, such as paying too much for a problem house or dealing with difficult tenants, we’ve laid out some keys to success in this article.